Lung Cancer Weight Loss and Loss of Appetite

 Why Does Lung Cancer Make You Lose Weight?

-Many people experience poor appetite and weight fluctuations throughout their life; however, people can usually point to a few causes.
+Many people experience poor appetite and weight fluctuations throughout their lives; however, people can usually point to a few causes.
 If you are undergoing drastic, unexplained weight and appetite loss, your body may be trying to tell you something.
 Unintentional weight loss and poor appetite can be warning signs and symptoms of lung cancer.
 Additionally, factors such as medicines and treatment for lung cancer can affect your appetite and weight.

 If you or a loved one are experiencing weight and appetite loss, discover what these lung cancer symptoms mean and how to stop them.